hall-polymers/constrained-random-walk/README.md

  100000   99438.5117   24490.8179
 ```

-Finally, if the tag ```-o``` is used, the trajectory of every random walk will be created in the format of a LAMMPS trajectory file.
+Finally, if the flag ```-o``` is used, the trajectory of every random walk will be created in the format of a LAMMPS trajectory file.
 This allows you to visualize the trajectory in VMD.
-Example images are shown below:
+Example images are shown below (different colors represent different trial/particle trajectories):

 <p align="center">
 	<img src="demo/trajectories.png"  width="410" height="440"/>